geomob/geomob-website/_posts/2018-11-08-january-16th-geomob-details.markdown

 *  [David Murray](https://www.davidmurray.media/), presenting [InYourArea](https://www.inyourarea.co.uk)

 It promises to be yet another interesting evening.
-For those looking to get a jump on thier planning, our next #geomob after that will be Tuesday, the 19th of March.
+For those looking to get a jump on their planning, our next #geomob after that will be Tuesday, the 19th of March.
 Please get in touch if you would like to volunteer to speak.

 Enjoy the holidays, and I look forward to seeing you at Geovation on the 16th